Deep sigh, and here we go with 10 arguments in favour of eBooks.

 eBooks require a lot less space

-When m y partner politely tells me that I have too many books, and not only that but that they take up an inordinate amount of space.
-I nod, bewildered, what does too many books mean?
+When my wife politely tells me that I have too many books, and that they take up an inordinate amount of space.
+I nod, bewildered.
+What does too many books mean?
 But then when I am in danger of suffocation if my TBR pile that sits on my bedroom locker collapses during the night, I have to admit she may have a point.
 And yes, my office desk can look a bit cluttered.

 I collect a lot of books, which take up space.
 However, my over 300 titles on Kindle take up practically no space, and no one has yet complained about tripping over it.